imranmollajoy/rss-reader/The Verge/The best small updates Apple didn’t mention at WWDC.md

 GIF: Wes Davis / The Verge

 One of the best quality-of-life upgrades for the Vision Pro is that the headset will show you your keyboard when you’re fully in a virtual environment now.
 It didn’t do that before, so if you wanted to, say, work on top of a mountain, you had to either use partial immersion in the scene or clumsily paw at your keyboard.
-It’s not perfect — it’s mainly designed to work with the Magic Keyboard, and in my testing, seems to inconsistently recognize my mechanical keyboard.
+It’s not perfect — it’s mainly designed to work with the Magic Keyboard and, in my testing, seems to inconsistently recognize my mechanical keyboard.
 But it’s a welcome change all the same.

 ### Wallpapers, notifications, and charging limits